locka99/opcua/docs/client_tutorial.md

 Once you're in step 5, the client is able to subscribe to variables, browse the address space and do other things described by _services_.

-The Rust OPC UA client API supports calling most OPC UA services, so what you do is mainly up to you.
-Obviously if you call a service, then the server must implement that service otherwise it may drop the connection.
-Therefore with OPC UA there is usually has to be implicit contract between what the server supports and what the client wants to do.

-Typically clients are likely to be subscribing to data and sitting in a loop listening to changes on that data.

-This tutorial will describe a very basic client that connects to a server and subscribes to some variables.

 ## Create a simple project

 We're going to start with a blank project.